Voter Registration FAQs

 Q2: I recently moved, and I’m not sure where I’m registered to vote.
 How do I find out?

-A: Go Service Arizona’s EZ Voter Registration page.
-Fill out the form with your date of birth and driver license number, and it will give you the house number and city where you are currently registered.
+A: Go to Service Arizona’s EZ Voter Registration page.
+Fill out the form with your date of birth and driver’s license number, and it will give you the house number and city where you are currently registered.

 Q3: Who can register to vote?

 A: Any U.S. citizen and Arizona resident who will be 18 by the election date can register.
-For the 2012 election year, you may register to vote at 17 as long as you will be 18 years old on or before August 28 to vote in the Primary Election and on or before November 6 to vote in the General Election.
+For the 2013 election year, you may register to vote at 17 as long as you will be 18 years old on or before November 5.
 See next question for more details.

 Q4: I will be 18 by election day, but I am not going to be 18 before the voter registration deadline.
 Can I still register and vote on election day?